 Due to the switching sequence of 3 phase current in R, Y, and B, the generated flux rotates around the rotor conductor.

-According to Faraday’s law which states that –“an emf induced in any closed circuit is due to the rate of change of magnetic flux through the circuit”.

-Emf is induced in the Copper bar and due to this, current flows in the rotor.
+According to Faraday’s law, which states that –“an emf induced in any closed circuit is due to the rate of change of magnetic flux through the circuit”, Emf is induced in the Copper bar and due to this, current flows in the rotor.

-The direction of rotor can be given by Lenz law which states that – “the direction of induced current will be in the opposite of the motion causing it”
+The direction of the rotor can be given by Lenz law which states that – “the direction of induced current will be in the opposite of the motion causing it.”

 Here the relative velocity between the rotating flux and static rotor conductor is the cause of current generation; hence the rotor will rotate in the same direction to reduce the cause i.e. the relative velocity, thus rotating the rotor of the induction motor.